The Goal Is Agape

 When the apostle Paul wrote about lawsuits in the church, note this key phrase: “The very fact that you have lawsuits among you means you have been completely defeated already.
 Why not rather be wronged?
 Why not rather be cheated?”
 (1 Corinthians 6:7).
 Paul states that to take a disagreement to the point of argument means that you have already been defeated.
 The issue is not whatever the quarrel is about; the issue is that you’ve stepped out of God’s jurisdiction and are open to all disorder, all confusion, and every evil work.
 That is why Satan wants to get you in strife!
 Satan wants to rob you blind.
 He wants to steal from you and dishonor you, and he doesn’t want you to enjoy God’s Kingdom.

-Early in our marriage, when Gary and I were broke and living in chaos, we had to learn that there’s no place for strife in our home.
+Early in our marriage, when Gary and I were broke and living in chaos, we had to learn that there was no place for strife in our home.
 When we would start to get into an argument, we would stop, look at each other, and say, “I’d rather prosper.”
 Recognize strife and stop it before it robs you.

 You might say, “Well, I can’t help it.
 It’s impossible to keep strife out.”
 But the good news is that you can!
 You don’t have to enter into strife.
 Strife is not an automatic default setting for you.
 It’s a reaction!
 It’s how you’ve trained yourself to protect your emotions and handle conflict.
 If you’re about to start a conflict, it’s better to take a moment to calm down and then come back and talk about it.
 There is nothing good that comes out of strife.
 Besides the emotional turmoil of strife, there is also the spiritual door that opens to the enemy.
 The devil actually sets up doorways for strife, such as obstacles or difficult people crossing your path when you’re tired, so he can have access to your life and hinder God’s plan for you.
 You need to understand that strife is your enemy.